Amritlal Ojha: Safe Deposit Vault

 He also built multi-storied complex Security House at Calcutta as his head office, which stands at Netaji Subhas Road, Kolkata.
 He also started Calcutta Safe Deposit Vault Ltd at Security House at Calcutta, which was one of the safest vault of those times located under the ground of building.
 The vault was modelled on safe deposit centres in London that Ojha had come across during a visit to Europe in the early 1930s.
 The vault opened in January, 1940 is still in operation.
 It was one of the first private vaults of Kolkata and Ojha had to travel to London start this venture, as initially the permission starting such private vault was denied by British.
 Sir Badridas Goenka served as the first chairman of this company and other elites of town like Nalini Ranjan Sarkar, Maharaja of Burdwan, royal families of Sikkim apart from British and Europeans, patronized it once upon a time.
 Even Dalai Lama held a vault here.
+Outside these vaults today, a statue of him stands, and it enlists his message: “My dream at last has taken shape.
+For years I had felt the need for security at low cost and risk borne collectively in the premier city of India.
+When I look at the uncertain times ahead and the growing necessity for safety, I feel the safe deposit vault will render invaluable service to the common man of this great province.”